How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Related Work

 \section{Related Work}

 \paragraph{Looped language models.} The Universal Transformer~\citep{dehghani2019universal} introduced weight sharing across depth.
-Such looped language models have recently drawn renewed attention as a route to implicit, latent-space reasoning and test-time compute scaling, where iterating a shared block lets a model spend more compute per token.
+Such looped models have recently drawn renewed attention in language modelling as a route to implicit, latent-space reasoning and test-time compute scaling, where iterating a shared block lets a model spend more compute per token.
 Huginn~\citep{geiping2025scaling} and Ouro~\citep{zhu2025scaling} have scaled the paradigm to ${\sim}3$B parameters and trillion-token training budgets with strong downstream results, often matching much larger dense transformers.
-However, test-time compute from looping comes at a proportional training-compute cost.
-Another line of work~\citep{saunshi2025understanding} runs compute-matched comparisons at single training budgets and reports a consistent pattern: looped models trail non-looped baselines on validation loss and parametric-knowledge tasks but close the gap or outperform them on reasoning benchmarks.
+However, this comes at a proportional training-compute cost, as each recurrence multiplies forward-backward FLOPs.
+Another line of work runs compute-matched comparisons at single training budgets and reports a consistent pattern: looped models trail non-looped baselines on validation loss and parametric-knowledge tasks but close the gap or outperform them on reasoning benchmarks~\citep{saunshi2025understanding}.
 We extend these findings to the scaling-law setting~\citep{hoffmann2022training}.
-Unlike per-architecture scaling law fits, our joint law fits all architectures together under a single recurrence-equivalence exponent $\varphi$.
-Architectural and training-efficiency methods like retrofitting~\citep{mcleish2025retrofitted, koishekenov2025etd}, adaptive compute~\citep{bae2025mor, fu2025thinkathard}, truncated backpropagation~\citep{geiping2025scaling, prairie2026parcae}, and hyperconnections~\citep{zhu2025hyperconnections, zeitounHyperloopTransformers2026} are candidate methods whose impact on the worth of a recurrence can be measured with our framework ($\Delta\varphi$).
-We probe truncated backpropagation and hyperconnections and leave the others to future work.
+Unlike per-architecture scaling laws, our joint law fits looped and non-looped models together under a single recurrence-equivalence exponent $\varphi$.
+Architectural and training-efficiency methods such as retrofitting~\citep{mcleish2025retrofitted, koishekenov2025etd}, adaptive compute~\citep{bae2025mor, fu2025thinkathard, knupp2026dreamer, jeddi2026loopformer}, truncated backpropagation~\citep{geiping2025scaling, prairie2026parcae, mcleish2025retrofitted}, and hyperconnections~\citep{zhu2025hyperconnections, zeitounHyperloopTransformers2026} affect $\varphi$.
+We apply our framework to truncated backpropagation and hyperconnections, leaving the others to future work.
 See Appendix~\ref{app:extended_related} for extended discussion.